 Point of sale is one of the biggest missed marketing opportunities for small businesses.
 Most small businesses work doggedly hard to get new customers in their doors, but do very little to make sure they collect customer information and provide incentive for new customers to return.

-Create a flyer, business card or other piece of collateral that promotes your Black Friday offer.
+Creating a flyer, business card or other piece of collateral that promotes your Black Friday offer is among many more Black Friday marketing tips.
 You can start putting this marketing piece in the boxes you ship to customers and the bags you hand to customers at the register for the weeks leading up to Black Friday.

 Another point of sale strategy is putting together a sweepstakes or contest that people can enter to win.